BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

 You can also seed the tables with test accounts for the liblinphone test suite with the following command (check LiblinphoneTesterAccoutSeeder for the JSON syntax):

     php artisan accounts:seed /path/to/accounts.json

+## Sending SIP messages from the API

+The `POST /api/messages` endpoint allows you to send messages on the SIP network.
+It call internally `linphone-daemon` to do so.
+To be able to use it you should follow the following steps:

+1. Launch the `linphone-daemon` with a UNIX socket path, this will create a socket file in `/tmp` (the file will be `/tmp/lp` for the following line).

+    $ linphone-daemon --pipe ld

+2. Configure the `.env` file to point to that UNIX socket

+    APP_LINPHONE_DAEMON_UNIX_PATH=/tmp/ld